Joseph-Omor/alx-low_level_programming/README.md

-Project Repo for starting with C
+Repo for first projects on C with ALX